// you’re reading...

 But the words aren’t clear.

-At a certain point in your relationship, things are going to cool and the recipient won’t be responsive any more.
+Things will cool at a certain point in your relationship, and the recipient won’t be responsive anymore.
 They’ll see your lips moving (your mail in their mail readers), but they won’t listen anymore.
-If your lips keep moving they’ll eventually get your mail blocked (either by their own filters or by their ISPs) and then they will truly no longer be able to hear you anymore.
+If your lips keep moving, they’ll eventually get your mail blocked (either by their filters or by their ISP), and then they will truly no longer be able to hear you anymore.

 You’re thinking of me,